AvneetSidhu/MarketDisseminationServer/README.md

 A market dissemination simulation written in Java using Java-WebSocket for real-time communication.
 This project simulates a trading engine that maintains a limit order book, processes buy and sell orders, and provides real-time updates to clients.

 ## Features
-Real-Time Market Data: A multi-channel WebSocket server that sends real-time market updates to connected clients.
+Real-Time Market Data: A multi-channel WebSocket server that sends real-time mock market updates to connected clients.

 Limit Order Book Simulation: Implements time-price priority and FIFO matching for multiple fictional securities.

 State Synchronization: Uses state-synchronization to ensure the client always has the latest order book state.

 Observer Pattern: Updates clients with changes to the order book via the observer pattern for efficient notification delivery.

 Serialization: Utilizes Jackson to serialize and deserialize messages between the server and client.

 ## Project Architecture